SamAshray1/DevOps-Project/kubernetes/Kubelet-role.md

 - Kubelet is critical for running and managing Pods.
 - It acts as the bridge between the **control plane** and the **container runtime**.
 - Without kubelet, nodes cannot participate in the cluster.

-Would you like a deep dive into kubelet logs or troubleshooting? 🚀